andrewhowdencom/the-world-as-we-knew-it/docs/timeline.md

 ## Timeline

+### Global Warming

+- Harder to grow food
+- No water in many areas
+- Large amounts of the population displaced due to famine

+### Sickness

+- Sickness generated from migrant population
+- Large pools of the population dying
+- The collapse of the global logistics chain

+### Famine

+- No logistics chain, no crops
+- A year goes past, no food
+- No food, an increase in pressure on government officials

+### The coup

+The collapse of modern society is perhaps best represented by a coup; that is, the military taking care of the failed government state.

+### Collapse and authoritarianism

+- The military is too fragmented due to leadership lost during the sickness
+- The monopolisation of resources, controlling of industry

+### A new round of sickness

+- Unable to regulate industry, leads to a combination of joblessness and supply failure
+- Water reservoirs are unclean, dysentery breaks out
+- Irrational violence

+### Discovery of the seed bank

+### Formation of a society around efforts to build small, highly regulated crops

 ### The end

 It's useful for the reader to know the notion of how the story ends, in a limited view.
 Given the context behind how